-Most commonly, owners recognize that the cat has tapeworms and bring this to the attention of the veterinarian.
-When terminal segments of the tapeworm break off and pass into the cat's stool, they can be seen crawling on the surface of the feces.
-These proglottid segments look like grains of cooked white rice or cucumber seeds.
+Most commonly, an owner recognizes that their cat has tapeworms through the observation of proglottids on feces or in vomit and brings this to the attention of the veterinarian.
+When segments of the tapeworm break off and pass into the cat's stool, they can be seen crawling on the surface of the feces.
 Less commonly, segments are seen moving around the cat's anus.
-Each of these proglottid capsules contains up to twenty tapeworm eggs.

 What is the treatment for tapeworms?

-"Flea control is the cornerstone of preventing Dipylidium caninum infection."
+"...flea control is the cornerstone of the management and prevention of tapeworm infection."

 What is the prognosis?

-Are Dipylidium caninum tapeworms from my cat dangerous to my family or me?
+Are tapeworms from my cat dangerous to my family?

-Humans can become infected with tapeworms, although infection is rare because it is requires ingestion of a flea.
+Humans can become infected with Dipylidium caninum tapeworms, although infection is rare because it requires ingestion of a flea.
 Most reported cases have involved children living in less-than-ideal conditions.
-The risk for human infection with Dipylidium caninum is quite remote but does exist.

 My child has pinworms.
 Did they come from my cat?